nodejs/node/doc/guides/writing-tests.md

 reasons for this.
 Mainly, they are a source of flakiness.
 For a thorough explanation go [here](https://github.com/nodejs/testing/issues/27).

-In the event a test needs a timer, consider using the `common.platformTimeout()` method.
+In the event of a ['flaky tests' situation](https://github.com/nodejs/node/wiki/Flaky-tests), consider using the `common.platformTimeout()` method.
 It allows setting specific timeouts depending on the platform.
 For example: